diekotto/sonar-scanner-analysis/README.md

 ## License

-The scripts and documentation in this project are released under the MIT (License)[LICENSE].
+The scripts and documentation in this project are released under the MIT [License](LICENSE).